Nayrae/nayrae.github.io/content/HTB/Challenges/Questionnaire.md

-This challenge is extremely easy, our job will be analyzing a downloaded `.c` file and it's binary, and answer correctly to the questions in asked once connected to the target via nc.
+This challenge is extremely easy, our job will be analyzing a downloaded `.c` file and it's binary, and answer correctly to the questions asked once connected to the target via nc.

 ---
 # Analyzing